 Cash equivalents include money market accounts which are classified as a level 1 measurement based on quoted prices in active markets for identical assets that the Company can access at the measurement date.
-The total amount of money market accounts included in cash and cash equivalents was \$55.9 million and \$55.8 million as of March 31, 2018 and December 31, 2017, respectively.
+During the second quarter of 2018, the Company liquidated its position in money market accounts, and converted the balance to cash.
+As a result, there are no money market accounts included in cash and cash equivalents as of June 30, 2018.
+The total amount of money market accounts included in cash and cash equivalents was \$55.8 million as of December 31, 2017.